Zhang Guoqing: Political career

 In April 2013, Zhang took on a political office for the first time in his life, and was named deputy party chief of Chongqing; three months later he also took on the role of president of the Chongqing party school, which is customary for deputy party chiefs of a jurisdiction.
 Along with Ma Xingrui, Zhang was the only provincial-level deputy party chief with a full seat on the 18th Central Committee.

 In January 2016, during his inspection of the Chongqing State-owned Assets Supervision and Administration Commission, Zhang stated guidance should be provided based on the actual situation of state-owned enterprises.
 In April 2016, he paid an inspection trip to the Chongqing Chemical and Pharmaceutical Holding Company, he called on efforts to be made to steadily advance supply-side structural reforms.
 In December 2016, Zhang was appointed the acting mayor of Chongqing.

-In December 2017, Zhang was appointed as the CCP Deputy Secretary of Tianjin.
-Later, he was appointed as Mayor in January 2018.
+In December 2017, Zhang was appointed the CCP Deputy Secretary of Tianjin.
+Later, he was appointed Mayor in January 2018.

-On September 1, 2020, Zhang was appointed as the CCP Secretary of Liaoning.
+On September 1, 2020, Zhang was appointed the CCP Secretary of Liaoning.

 Zhang is seen as a promising candidate for the "6th generation of Chinese leadership".
 Compared to his contemporaries, Zhang's background is unusual in that much of his career was spent as a corporate executive rather than in politics.